dimitrovs/hackstream/ARCHITECTURE.md

 # HackStream Architecture and Iterative Delivery Plan

 Inspired by SlipStream, HackStream enables ultra-low-RAM devices (e.g., Raspberry Pi Zero) to run heavyweight desktop applications remotely.
-The first use case is a remote browser session (KDE Firefox browser) streamed over a low-latency protocol to the client.
+The first use case is a remote browser session (Firefox browser) streamed over a low-latency protocol to the client.

 ## Goals